FIHRM Oslo 2022

 FIHRM encourages museums which engage with sensitive and controversial human rights themes, such as transatlantic slavery, the Holocaust and other instances of genocide, and the plight of many indigenous peoples, to work together and share new thinking and initiatives in a supportive environment.
 Read more about FIHRM here.

 How to participate

 It’s simple.
 Come to Oslo and take part!
 Registration will open from July 2022 and a digital registration form for in person attendance can be found at this webpage: Programme FIHRM 2022.

 If you wish to have a case presentation at the conference there is an open call out now, with extended deadline August 1st.
 Read more about the open call here: Call for papers Fihrm Oslo 2022 .

 This year, parts of the main conference program will be organized as hybrid events, making it possible to join digitally from anywhere in the world.
 More information on this will be published in due time on www.fihrm2022.org

-On 21 September, the conference participants will be invited to the scenic museum island of Bygdøy, a short boat-trip from City Hall.
-There, the second full day programme will unfold at the Norwegian Centre for Studies of Holocaust and Religious Minorities (the HL-centre) and will give apt opportunities to catch up on current status and learn about groundbreaking projects at human rights museums around the world.
-The full day program will include parallel sessions, plenary talks and a closing workshop.
+On 21 September, the conference participants will be invited to the scenic museum island of Bygdøy.
+There, the second full day programme will unfold at the Norwegian Center for Holocaust and Minority Studies (the HL-center) and will give apt opportunities to catch up on current status and learn about groundbreaking projects at human rights museums around the world.
+The full day program will include parallel sessions, plenary talks and a workshop.

 For participants who wish to explore more while in Oslo and Norway, there will be a post-programme for 22 September.
 This includes a museum tour covering some of the main Oslo museums, such as the newly opened Munch Museum and The National Museum.
 A separate excursion will go to Utøya, where a pioneering educational center for youth has been founded on the island targeted by the 2011 Oslo terror attacks.